Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 - Level and reset buttons are styled with green text on black and transition to white on green when hovered over.
 When selected, the font-weight increases and green underline is applied to mark which level is active.
 - Overlay buttons are styled with black text on a white background to stand out on the black overlay.
 When hovered over, they transition to white text on a dark green background.
 - Though not explicitly a link or button, the instructions text on each game is styled so a underline appears when hovered over to indicate to the user that it is interactive.

+## Game Designs

+### Slap-a-Rabbit
+Slap-a-Rabbit is a whack-a-mole style game.
+The images were drawn in Inkscape with a cartoony design to go with the humorous tone intended.
+Similarly, the sound chosen for "slapping" is intentionally over-the-top.

+### Rock, Paper, Scissors
+Rock, Paper, Scissors is very minimalistically designed as the choice of using this game on the website was to display handling DOM elements.
+As such, the focus is on changing the UI when the user interacts with the game.

+### Dead Heads Memory Game
+Dead Heads Memory Game has a slightly more morbid design purely due to the fact that I have a large collection of images I had previously created for other projects.
+However, they created an interesting, memorable look on the black cards.

+### Space Invaders
+Space Invaders is a classic arcade game.
+The intention was to honour that when creating the sprites and so this game ended up most closely matching the overall style of the website.
+The explosion sound use is reminiscent of classic arcade sounds.

+The "invaders" are a modified version of the website's logo.
+The controls are very minimalist and easy to understand.
+The game board itself features a box-shadow to "lift" the game off the page to attempt to give the feeling of a screen sitting up in front of you like an arcade cabinet.

 ## Wireframes